≡ Menu

 The good news…

-That when it comes to the American Foxhound, the breed seems to be pretty health overall.
-That said however, there is one condition that can sometimes be an issue which is the presence of abnormal blood platelets.
+The breed is pretty healthy overall when it comes to the American Foxhound.
+However, there is one condition that can sometimes be an issue: the presence of abnormal blood platelets.
 This condition can be easily identified with a blood test and should be something that you ask your dog breeder about before ultimately settling on an individual American Foxhound.

 Other conditions that…

-Might also affect your American Foxhound may include common infections within the ears and possibly some hip issues (hip dysplasia) although these are quite rare.
+It might also affect your American Foxhound, including common infections within the ears and possibly some hip issues (hip dysplasia), although these are rare.

-Despite these few risks, we here at IndulgeYourPet will often still recommend that folks at least consider purchasing a pet insurance policy for their new family member simply because with a dog this active, and this prone to run off into the wilderness, the likelihood that they might suffer from an injury or an animal attack (snake, or other dog) always remains a real possibility.
+Despite these few risks, we here at IndulgeYourPet will often still recommend that folks at least consider purchasing a pet insurance policy for their new family member simply because with a dog this active and this prone to run off into the wilderness, the likelihood that they might suffer from an injury or an animal attack (snake, or another dog) always remains a real possibility.